 FASB ASU 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments, introduces new guidance for the accounting for credit losses on instruments within its scope.
 The new guidance introduces an approach based on expected losses to estimate credit losses on certain types of financial instruments.
-It also modifies the impairment model for available-for-sale (AFS) debt securities and provides for a simplified accounting model for purchased financial assets with credit deterioration since their origination.
+It also modifies the impairment model for available-for-sale debt securities and provides for a simplified accounting model for purchased financial assets with credit deterioration since their origination.
 Current expected credit losses ("CECL") model, will apply to: (1) financial assets subject to credit losses and measured at amortized cost; and (2) certain off-balance sheet credit exposures.
 This includes loans, held-to-maturity debt securities, loan commitments, financial guarantees, and net investments in leases, as well as reinsurance and trade receivables.
 Upon initial recognition of the exposure, the CECL model requires an entity to estimate the credit losses expected over the life of an exposure (or pool of exposures).
-The estimate of expected credit losses (ECL) should consider historical information, current information, are asonable and supportable forecasts, including estimates of prepayments.
+The estimate of expected credit losses ("ECL") should consider historical information, current information, and reasonable and supportable forecasts, including estimates of prepayments.
 Financial instruments with similar risk characteristics should be grouped together when estimating ECL.
 ASU 2016-13 is effective for public entities for interim and annual periods beginning after December 15, 2019.
-Early application of the guidance will be permitted for all entities for fiscal years beginning after December 15, 2018, including interim periods within those fiscal years.
-We are currently of evaluating the impact of this ASU on our consolidated financial statements.
+Early application of the guidance will be permitted for all entities for fiscal years.